rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "A", disable-src: true, comment: [Redirect]) }),
   comment: [
     Instead of logging in, the User may want to register: probably because there they have no account.
-If that's the case, after the Javascript files will have been fetched, the User will be redirect to the `register.html` page.
+If that's the case, after the Javascript files have been fetched, the User will be redirected to the `register.html` page.

-    From here, as seen in the Register sequence (@register-sequence), the servlet adds the User: if that's successful, then there will the redirect to the `index.html`; if not, an error message will appear above the Register button.
+    From there, as seen in the Register sequence (@register-sequence), the servlet adds the User: if that's successful, then there will the redirect to the `index.html`; if not, an error message will appear above the Register button.
   ],
   label_: "ria-event-register-sequence",
   comment_next_page_: false,